A Pizza Tweety-Pie

 A Pizza Tweety-Pie is a 1958 Warner Bros.
 Looney Tunes animated cartoon directed by Friz Freleng.
 The short was released on February 22, 1958, and stars Tweety, Sylvester and Granny.

 Mel Blanc provides the voices of Sylvester (speaking in an Italian accent) and Tweety, and June Foray (uncredited) provides Granny's voice.
-It’s also the first Warner Brothers cartoon to have Tom O’Loughlin doing the background noises.
+It is also the first Warner Brothers cartoon to have Tom O'Loughlin doing the background noises.

 Plot

-Tweety and Granny arrive at their hotel in Venice, Italy on vacation.
+Tweety and Granny arrive at their hotel in Venice, Italy, on vacation.
 From his cage on the balcony, Tweety looks down at the canal and thinks it is a flooded street and that there must be a lot of barber shops down there (because of the many red and white striped barber poles).

-As Tweety is singing “Santa Lucia” and strumming his mandolin in his cage, Sylvester spies him from his balcony across the canal.
+As Tweety is singing "Santa Lucia" and strumming his mandolin in his cage, Sylvester spies him from his balcony across the canal.
 In haste, he runs out of the hotel with an open sandwich roll, and falls into the water.
 He climbs out and finds a canoe and starts rowing, but forgets to loosen it from the rope.
 After he cuts the rope, he sinks with the canoe.

-Sylvester then starts rowing in a inflatable raft but Tweety takes a slingshot and punctures it. as the air leaks out The raft floats back to the dock with Sylvester in it and the raft gets stuck on him Sylvester removes the deflated raft from his hind quarters in disgust.
+Sylvester then starts rowing in a inflatable raft, but Tweety takes a slingshot and punctures it.
+As the air leaks out, the raft floats back to the dock with Sylvester in it and the raft gets stuck on him.
+Sylvester removes the deflated raft from his hind quarters in disgust.

 Next, Sylvester tries to swing across the canal with a rope Tarzan-style, but lands in the water and straight into the gaping mouth of a hungry shark who resembles Dopey Dick from Rabbitson Crusoe.
 Sylvester wrestles his way out and swims hurriedly away.